caktus/ansible-role-k8s-hosting-services/README.rst

       k8s_hosting_services_database_url: "<... secret from ansible-vault output ...>"
       k8s_hosting_services_healthcheck_url: "<... secret from ansible-vault output ...>"

 #.
-By default, this role will run backups on an hourly, daily, weekly, monthly and
+By default, this role will run backups on a daily, weekly, monthly and yearly
-   yearly schedule.
+   schedule.
 If you don't need all of those, or if you need a custom schedule, then override ``k8s_hosting_services_cron_schedules``.
 Ideally, you should do this before your run this role for the first time, because this role does not delete existing schedules.
 If you do need to delete a schedule, you can do it manually using k8s commands.
-Here is an example of customizing your schedule to remove hourly backups and add a rule to backup every 2 hours:
+Here is an example of customizing your schedule to remove daily backups and add a rule to backup every 2 hours:

    .. code-block:: yaml

       k8s_hosting_services_cron_schedules:
-        - label: daily
-          schedule: "@daily"
         - label: weekly
           schedule: "@weekly"
         - label: monthly